U.S. flag An official website of the United States government

 CBER Product Jurisdiction

-CBER regulates a variety of different product types including biologics such as allergenics, blood and blood products, cellular & gene therapies, tissue and tissue-based products, vaccines and xenotransplantation products.
+CBER regulates a variety of different product types including biological products such as allergenics, blood and blood products, cellular & gene therapies, tissue and tissue-based products, vaccines, live biotherapeutic products and xenotransplantation products.
 We also regulate some devices including selected in vitro diagnostics and devices that manufacture a biologic at the point of care, as well as a small number of drug products related to blood banking or cellular therapies.
-These products are distributed among three product review offices within CBER: Office of Vaccines Research and Review (OVRR), Office of Tissues and Advanced Therapies (OTAT) and the Office of Blood Research and Review (OBRR).
-CBER’s allergenic products, infectious disease vaccines and live biotherapeutic (probiotic) therapies are regulated by OVRR.
-OTAT regulates cell, tissue and gene therapies as well as therapeutic vaccines for various disease indications.
-OBRR regulates blood and blood products, including plasma derivatives and their recombinant analogues.
+These products are distributed among three product review offices within CBER: Office of Vaccines Research and Review (OVRR), Office of Therapeutic Products (OTP) and the Office of Blood Research and Review (OBRR).
+CBER’s allergenic products, infectious disease vaccines and live biotherapeutic (probiotic) therapies are generally regulated by OVRR.
+OTP regulates cell, tissue and gene therapies as well as therapeutic vaccines for various noninfectious disease indications as well as plasma derivatives and their recombinant analogues.
+OBRR regulates blood and blood products for transfusion.
 OBRR is also responsible for the regulation of blood donor screening assays and retroviral diagnostic tests.

 CBER’s product jurisdiction officer provides a resource for sponsors and research investigators who have questions about how their product is classified (e.g., a biologic, drug, device, combination, 361 HCT/P or other), who regulates it (which center or which office within CBER), or which regulatory path/requirements apply.
 Classification and jurisdiction determinations can be made informally or formally.
-Informal assignment questions can be submitted directly to CBER’s jurisdiction officer using the e-mail or phone contact information provided below.
+Informal assignment questions should be submitted directly to CBER’s jurisdiction officer using the e-mail or phone contact information provided below.
+Formal designation requests should be directed to FDA’s Office of Combination Products (OCP).

 CBER Product Jurisdiction Officer